quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part19_MECHANISMS_OF_S.md

 :p What is the relationship between grain size and mechanical properties of metals?
 ??x
 Grain size significantly influences the mechanical properties of polycrystalline metals.
 Smaller grains generally enhance the material's hardness and strength due to increased total grain boundary area, which acts as a barrier to dislocation motion.
-The Hall–Petch equation quantifies this relationship: \(\sigma_y = \sigma_0 + k_y d^{-1/2}\), where \(d\) is the average grain diameter.
+The Hall–Petch equation quantifies this relationship: $\sigma_y = \sigma_0 + k_y d^{-1/2}$, where $ d$ is the average grain diameter.

-The yield strength (\(\sigma_y\)) varies inversely with the square root of the grain size, indicating that finer grains lead to higher strengths.
+The yield strength ($\sigma_y$) varies inversely with the square root of the grain size, indicating that finer grains lead to higher strengths.
 However, very fine grains can also introduce stress concentrations and may not always be beneficial for all materials. x??

 ---